|

 August 2009.
 We understand that the "hoped for" commencement date for work on the St Augustine's gyratory is now officially October.
 There was an article on this "news" in the Norwich Evening News on 19 August 2009.
 The text of a letter written in response to this article by SACTRA's Secretary published in the Evening News on 27 August, is reproduced below:

 In your report on St Augustine's Street's traffic problems we learn that transport chiefs are "hopeful" work on the one-way gyratory system will begin in October.
 In the spring we were told work was scheduled to start in June.
 Then we were told August, then September, now it is October.
 Six years ago St Augustine's Street was declared one of three Air Quality Management Areas (AQMA) in Norwich because levels of harmful vehicle emissions were found to be above what is safe.
 A traffic survey found an incredible 17,000 vehicle pass through this narrow, medieval street every day.
 The other two AQMAs, Castle Meadow and Grapes Hill, have now had work done to reduce pollution levels.
 St Augustine's Street, for some reason, has been left to last and there seems to be a lamentable lack of urgency in getting things moving.
 The sticking point appears to be land owned by Anglia Square currently being used as a car park.
 This is needed for the link road between Edward Street and Pitt Street in the one-way gyratory system .
 Bizarrely, on Sunday, I watched as contractors re-tarmaced the Botolph Street entrance to this car park - land which, if we are to believe the Councils' traffic bosses, will be torn up in a few weeks' time to build the new link road.
 While the councils wrangle interminably with the developers of Anglia Square over the fine print in their agreement, the congestion and pollution problems in the St Augustine's area are, if anything, getting worse.
 Traders here are desperate for a reliable timetable of works, so they can plan for the effects on their business of road closures and disruption during the various construction phases.
 Trading here is hard enough as it is.
 We have seen no fewer than seven business in St Augustine's Street close or move in the past 18 months.
 How much longer must residents and traders of this neglected quarter of the city put up with this procrastination?
-Stuart McLaren, Secretary of St Augustine's Community Together Residents' Association.
+S. McLaren, Secretary, St Augustine's Community Together Residents' Association.

 Mr Lester Fish of Colmans Opticians on St Augustine's Street sent SACTRA an email in response to this letter, as follows: